Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Implications for the connection to UHECRs and neutrinos

 \subsection{Maximal energies of UHECR nuclei}

-In order to estimate the maximal energy of UHECRs, we apply the radiative \software{NeuCosmA}-Code \citep{Biehl:2017zlw} and follow a procedure similar to \citet{Zhang:2017moz,Samuelsson:2018fan,Boncioli:2018lrv,Samuelsson:2020upt}: We balance the acceleration rate ${t^\prime}^{-1}=\eta \, c/R^\prime_\mathrm{L}$ (see \equ{acctime}) with the energy losses (photo-hadronic cooling, photo-disintegration cooling, synchrotron cooling and adiabatic cooling), assuming efficient acceleration ($\eta=1$).
+In order to estimate the maximal energy of UHECRs, we apply the radiative \software{NeuCosmA}-Code (\cite{Biehl:2017zlw}) and follow a procedure similar to \cite{Zhang:2017moz,Samuelsson:2018fan,Boncioli:2018lrv,Samuelsson:2020upt}: We balance the acceleration rate ${t^\prime}_\mathrm{acc}^{-1}=\eta \, c/R^\prime_\mathrm{L}$ (see \equ{acctime}, with the Larmor radius $R^\prime_\mathrm{L}$) with the energy losses (photo-hadronic cooling, photo-disintegration cooling, synchrotron cooling and adiabatic cooling), assuming efficient acceleration ($\eta=1$); see last paragraph of this section for a critical discussion of the acceleration efficiency.
 We point out that, since $pp$ reactions are negligible in this case, these maximal energies are independent of energy density of accelerated baryons as long as the photon fields are not perturbed by hadronic contributions.

 As the acceleration efficiency (and accordingly the maximal cosmic-ray energy) depends on the magnetic field, we proceed similarly to Section~\ref{sec:results} and impose different magnetic field strengths (set by $\epsilon_\mathrm{B}$).
 We choose $\epsilon_\mathrm{B} = 10^{-3}$ and $\epsilon_\mathrm{B} = 10^{-1}$ as feasible examples sufficiently distinct to clearly show the impact of $\epsilon_\mathrm{B}$.
-For the sake of simplicity, we limit ourselves to GRB-SP (as an example for a single-peaked, regularly long LL-GRB) and GRB-UL (as an example for an ultra-long LL-GRB, recently discussed as UHECR sources).
+For the sake of simplicity, we limit ourselves to sp-GRB (as an example for a single-peaked, regularly long ll-GRB) and ul-GRB (as an example for an ultra-long ll-GRB, recently discussed as UHECR sources).
 Note that compared to earlier studies, we a) simulate the different collisions explicitly (instead of using an effective one zone model) and b) compute the spectral energy distribution from first principles.
 As discussed earlier, deviations from the pure synchrotron assumption are expected from additional radiation processes, such as inverse Compton scattering.

 Our results are shown in \figu{max_energies_980425} and \figu{max_energies}, where the maximally achievable UHECR energy is shown for each collision as ``dot''.